Melvin-M-George/Melvin-M-George/README.md

 ### 👨‍💻 About Me
 - 🔭 I’m currently learning **JavaScript and the MERN Stack**
-- 💬 Ask me about **JavaScript, MongoDB, ExpressJs, ReactJs, NodeJs, DSA**
+- 💬 Ask me about **JavaScript, MongoDB, Express, React, Node.js, DSA**
 - 📫 How to reach me: **melvinmgeorge1234@gmail.com**
 - ⚡ Fun fact: **I believe in myself 😎!!**